Multilinear Hyperquiver Representations: The singular vector variety

-\begin{example} We fix a basis on each vector space $U_i \cong \mathbb{C}^{d_i}$ in Definition~\ref{defn:hyperquiverRepresentation} because being a singular vector tuple is not invariant under an arbitrary change of basis.
+\begin{example} Being a singular vector tuple is not invariant under an arbitrary change of basis.
 For example, the quiver in Figure \ref{fig:quiver-examples}(b) with a generic square matrix $A: \mathbb{C}^d \rightarrow \mathbb{C}^d$ has $d$ singular vector pairs $([\x],[\y])$.
 However, there exist change of basis matrices $M_1,M_2 \in GL(d,\mathbb{C})$ such that $M_2AM_1^{-1} = I_d$, and the identity matrix $I_d$ has infinitely many singular vector pairs: all pairs $([\mathbf{z}],[\mathbf{z}])$.
-The property of being a singular vector tuple is preserved, however, by an orthogonal change of basis, cf. the discussion in the introduction and \cite[Remark 1.1]{eigenschemes}. \end{example}
+Therefore, the singular vector variety is not $GL(d_i,\mathbb{C})$-invariant.
+As discussed in the introduction and in \cite[Remark 1.1]{eigenschemes} and \cite[Theorem 2.20]{qi2017tensor}, the property of being a singular vector tuple is preserved by an complex orthogonal change of basis.
+Therefore, the singular vector variety is $O(d_i,\mathbb{C})$-invariant, with respect to the standard real inner product between two complex vectors, see Remark \ref{remark:choice-of-bases}. \end{example}